timdubbins/tap/README.md

 1. if the supplied path is an audio file, or a directory containing audio files (i.e. an album), tap will open and play the files.

 2. if path is a directory that contains other directories (such as your root music folder), tap will open a fuzzy search, allowing you to select an album to play.
+Playback starts on selection and you can return to search mode by pressing `TAB`.

-### Bindings
+## Bindings

 - `TAB` - start new fuzzy search in `[path]`